Mike Tice: Oakland Raiders

 Tice was hired to be the Oakland Raiders offensive line coach in January 2015.
 On February 6, 2018, Tice announced that he was retiring from coaching.
-He said that he was ready to move on from the coaching ranks because “players today don't want to be coached."
+He said that he was ready to move on from the coaching ranks because "players today don't want to be coached."

 Head coaching record

 Personal life

 Mike Tice is the older brother of John Tice, also a former tight end at the University of Maryland, who played ten seasons in the NFL with the New Orleans Saints.
 John was an assistant coach for the Vikings in Mike's tenure.
-His son, Nate, was a quarterback for the Wisconsin Badgers.
+His son, Nate, was a quarterback for the Wisconsin Badgers and became an NFL writer and podcaster after working in the back office for NFL teams.
 During Mike's time with Seattle, his teammates referred to his eating style as "Mike Tice's Lunchout" in a humorous parody of the then popular video game, Mike Tyson's Punch-Out!!
-Tice currently lives in the Seattle area with his wife, Diane.
+Tice currently lives in the Las Vegas area with his wife, Diane.